jlgrall/esEngine/doc/gettingadvanced.md

 Advantages of using direct references:
 - it is faster.
 No string is used, even internally.
 It uses ids and array lookups which is faster than object properties lookups.
 And the JIT knows what is referenced and can finely optimize it, which is not the case with strings.
 - live debugging.
 You can directly go to the code in your debugger and you can check all the references.
+- better minification.
+Variable names are minified to 1 character only.

 entity.JS gives you the choice in most places, but requires the use of direct references in critical functions like when you are in loops.